 Where is the time coming from for me to study 2 whole GCSEs over Year 9 and 10?

-You stop taking some subjects such as Food Technology and reduce the time allocated to others such as the Arts subjects (unless they are your chosen options subjects!).
+You stop taking some subjects such as technology and reduce the time allocated to others such as the Arts (unless they are your chosen options subjects!).

 Are all students mature enough to take a GCSE in Year 10?